arielchuri/emergentobjects/assignments/my_first_object/my_first_object.md

 ## Using Sensor Data

 Can you add this code in to change the blink speed based on the sensor?
+The sensor values may need to be changed for your lighting situation.

 ```python
         if sensor.value >= 55000: